 Imagine cutting up the MLB season into 16-game segments.
 Each player would have a few segments of really poor play and a few periods of outstanding play.
-Over the course of the entire 162-game season, those peaks and valleys tend to even out, which is why ba You've reached the end of our free article preview.
+Over the course of the entire 162-game season, those peaks and valleys tend to even out, which is why baseball players have such consistent stats from year to year.

 Well, the NFL season is too short for those tendencies to always even out.
 Thus, we often place more emphasis on individual games than we should because, well, it's all we have to analyze.
 We label Player X as 'consistent' and Player Y as 'injury-prone,' not realizing we're really just looking at the equivalent of one of those little 16-game slivers that MLB players participate in 10 of each season.

 For the most part, I think that's why we see trends in weekly consistency that don't actually exist.
 I used my article last week to show that, studying the stats of big-play receivers (high YPC) versus possession receivers (low YPC).